Decadently long breakfasts

 Horse whispering for beginners

 Our horses are housed in a beautiful barn, a short stroll from the Grand Hotel.
 Sniff some horse manure and help clean out a stall or groom a horse.
-Hidalgo, Manuela and Cypria always love to be petted.
+Manuela, Cypria and Conversano and Favory, both are real “Lipizzaner”, always love to be petted.
 A half hour of horse petting is, by the way, far more relaxing than any yoga session.